Fantom-Factory/afIoc/readme.md

 ## Autobuilding

 It is common to *autobuild* class instances.
-There is an `autobuild()` method on the registry, on service configuration objects and there is even an `@Autobuild` facet.
+So much so, there is an `autobuild()` method on the registry, an `autobuild()` method on service configuration objects and there is even an `@Autobuild` facet.
 But what is *autobuilding*?

 Autobuilding is the act of creating an instance of a class with IoC.
 That is, IoC will new up the instance and perform any necessary injection as previously outlined.

 For example, all services defined via `defineServices()` methods are autobuilt.

-Look at this code:
+Let's look at this code:

 ```
 Void main() {